Social media can provide others with access to your personal world. Make sure you're only sharing what you want to share.

-Online shopping events throughout the year such as Black Friday, Cyber Monday and sales around Christmas, Boxing Day and end of financial year can be a great time to find a bargain.
-Unfortunately however, criminals see these shopping events as an opportunity to get in on some of the profit and make some cash.
-In 2019, reported losses from online shopping scams were over $4 million according to Scamwatch.
-This is well in excess of the 2018 total figure of $3.28 million.
+Online shopping events such as Black Friday, Cyber Monday and sales around Christmas, Boxing Day and the end of financial year can be a great time to find a bargain.
+Unfortunately, criminals see these shopping events as an opportunity to try and cash in for themselves.

-This article will help you understand and hopefully avoid common online scams by looking out for known red flags.
+This article will help you understand how you can avoid common online scams by looking out for red flags.

 Even during special sales, it pays to be curious when offered an incredible bargain.
 If the price advertised for your purchase is just too good to be true, it’s worth investigating further.
 It’s a good idea to look at other websites to compare and investigate the store making the offer before making the purchase.